hearingirc/hearingirc.github.io/src/documents/news/rfp-2018-stigma-related-factors/index.html.md

 the Contact Form on the website.

-The Hearing Industry Research Consortium (IRC) is made up of the heads of research from the top hearing aid manufacturers in the world, which include GN ReSound, Oticon, Phonak, Sivantos, Starkey Hearing Technologies and Widex.
+The Hearing Industry Research Consortium (IRC) is made up of the heads of research from the top hearing aid manufacturers in the world, which include GN, Oticon, Phonak, Sivantos, Starkey Hearing Technologies and Widex.
 The IRC was created to have a non-competitive, mutually agreed upon research agenda benefiting the hearing aid industry, its customers and end users.
 For more information about the Hearing Industry Research Consortium, visit [www.hearingirc.com](http://www.hearingirc.com).